webit-de/Minitwin/README.md

 ```

 - Elements without `to_h`/`attributes` (e.g., plain Ruby or ActiveModel objects) are also supported: the getter reflects values using the element twin's property names (falling back to instance variables) and instantiates element twins accordingly.
+ - Elements without `to_h`/`attributes` (e.g., plain Ruby or ActiveModel objects) are also supported: the getter reflects values using the element twin's property names (falling back to instance variables) and instantiates element twins accordingly.
+ - For has_many relations (e.g., ActiveRecord CollectionProxy), the getter treats any array-like value that responds to `to_a` as a list and wraps each element into the element twin.
+The raw relation object is not exposed to callers.

 Assignment helpers
 ------------------